poudel-bibek/poudel-bibek.github.io/content/posts/2024/1/index.md

 This can lead to more efficient algorithms in terms of both time and space complexity.

 ----
-Python related (syntax and more) tricks, which I only learned while solving LeetCode:
+Python related (syntax and more) tricks, which I never bothered to learn until I started solving LeetCode:

 1. Deletion in lists and dicts

 ```python {linenos=inline}
 # delete an item from a list using index